rlingen/ic4-colors-fonts-the-box-model/README.md

 }
 ```

+## Fonts
+In CSS there are five generic font families:
+  - Serif 				    → have a small stroke/curve at the edges of each letter.
+  - Sans-serif 			  → fonts have clean lines (no small strokes attached).
+  - Monospace fonts 	→ all the letters have the same fixed width.
+  - Cursive 				  → imitate human handwriting.
+  - Fantasy 				  →  are decorative/playful fonts.
+All the different font names belong to one of the generic font families.
+### Sans vs. Sans-serif
+Sans-serif fonts are fonts which don't have the small strokes at the end of each character.
+The word "sans" means "without" in French.
+Sans-serif fonts is normally used for shorter texts (e.g. headlines or captions), as it's the preferred, more readable format on webpages.

 ### font-family
 The font-family property is used to specify the font to be used for an element.
 ```css